svntii/portfolio/posts/alignment.md

 date: '2024-08-06'
 ---
 ## Symptoms + importance
-Be misaligned manifests itself through various forms and levels of extremity.
-A common form is burnout with a sprinkle of existential dread with your life.
-Another is having a temper as fragile as silence.
-I can go on and on, about how being misaligned shows itself in your life but there is no intrinsic value of highlighting your distress.
+Misalignment can manifest in various forms and degrees of severity.
+A common example is burnout, often accompanied by existential dread about your life.
+Another example is having a temper as fragile as silence.
+I could go on and on about how misalignment shows up in your life, but highlighting your distress has no intrinsic value.

-Being aligned is a muscle, it requires a framework that you can follow when things are muddy, and when you want to go on autopilot.
-I hope I plant a seed of awareness and that you can start the journey of alignment.
+Alignment is like a muscle; it requires a framework you can follow when things get murky or when you feel like going on autopilot.
+I hope to plant a seed of awareness so that you can begin your journey toward alignment.

 ## Causes
-Alignment, as simply as I can condense it, is “arrangement in appropriate relative positions” (thanks Oxford Dictionary).
-But what does that really mean.
-It is state of being where every process in your system is operating as efficiently as possible.
-There is no friction, no true “loss of energy” - f newton’s law (jk).
+Alignment, as simply defined, is the "arrangement in appropriate relative positions" (thanks, Oxford Dictionary).
+But what does that really mean?
+It's a state of being where every process in your system operates as efficiently as possible.
+There is no friction, no true "loss of energy"— f Newton’s law (jk)

-Alignment starts with intention, then goes to execution, and finally ends with completion/discovery.
-(See image below)
+Alignment starts with intention, moves on to execution, and finally ends with completion or discovery (see image below).
 ## How to address it?

-1. **Intention** - If your desire is the foundational piece to the house.
-If you have no fire, then everything crumbles.
-A common thing is “i don’t know what I want to do”.
-I promise you everyone does.
-You just haven’t been able to put it to words.
-What do I mean, If I ask you what do you want to eat and you respond “idk”.
-I give you friend crickets, are you going to eat it?
-(For the purpose of the example, the answer is no) Inverse the negatives and abstract hires.
-Hone in on that guy feeling that we are trained to ignore.
-That is vital tool.
+1. **Intention** - Your desire is the foundation of everything.
+Without a burning passion, everything crumbles.
+A common sentiment is, "I don't know what I want to do."
+But I promise you, everyone does—you just haven't put it into words yet.
+For example, if I ask you what you want to eat and you say "I don't know," and I offer you fried crickets, are you going to eat them?
+(For the sake of the example, the answer is no.) Flip the negatives and abstract higher-level desires.
+Trust that gut feeling we’re trained to ignore.
+It's a vital tool.

-2. **Execution** - We gotta do things, we have to do.
-Thats why’s the intention is so important.
-That intermediate step can last as long as brushing your teeth, to years spent researching the cure for cancer.
-Execution is where a lot of energy is lost and we experience burnout.
-It is not just self but with your environment.
-Messy coworkers, compromised living situations, these all attribute to your execution.
-Create list of essential tasks to accomplish in order to stay on track.
-This will be your lifeline in rough times
+2. **Execution** - We have to take action, which is why intention is so important.
+This step can range from something as simple as brushing your teeth to years spent researching a cure for cancer.
+Execution is where much energy is lost, and burnout occurs.
+It’s not just about your effort but also your environment.
+Messy coworkers, compromised living situations—these all affect your execution.
+Create a list of essential tasks to stay on track.
+This will be your lifeline in tough times.

-3. **Completion/Discovery** - The final step is where it matters.
-All quitters stop before the finish line.
-How you complete your goals and objectives is just as important as how you dreamt them.
-If you poor your literal life energy into a project all for it to die.
-You will feel empty.
-And let’s say you complete your task.
-What’s next?
-Always keep your head up for what is on the horizon.
-The cycle continues where you want to find the next step.
-And then you are you are back at step 1.
+3. **Completion/Discovery** - The final step is critical.
+Many quitters stop just before the finish line.
+How you complete your goals and objectives is as important as how you dreamt them up.
+If you pour your life energy into a project only for it to fail, you'll feel empty.
+And if you do complete your task—what's next?
+Always keep an eye out for the next step, and then you'll be back at step one.

 ## Stay aligned

-Mind, body, spirit.
-A common metaphor people use to express alignment pillars.
-Seriously, our time on this planet is ephemeral*.
-Don’t waste it over allocating to one category.
-Find/do things that make you decompress.
+Mind, body, spirit—these are common metaphors people use to express the pillars of alignment.
+Our time on this planet is fleeting, so don't waste it by over-allocating to one area.
+Find or do things that help you decompress.

-Overall alignment is a vital philosophical principle to consider in one’s life.
+Overall, alignment is a vital philosophical principle to consider in life.
 It plagues many of my friends, peers, and family.
-Life is beautiful, and you don’t want to let the system to control you.
-Tell the system what to do.
+Life is beautiful, and you don't want to let the system control you.
+Instead, tell the system what to do.

 ## Symptoms of Misalignment Cont.